-City College Peterborough Day Opportunities is Peterborough’s largest local day support provider and specialist, supporting young people and adults with learning disabilities, autism and complex needs to live life to their fullest.
+Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults with learning disabilities, autism and complex needs to live the fullest life possible.

 The Kingfisher Centre, Bretton, Peterborough, is a fully accessible day support centre for people with high complex needs who require support with most aspects of their life in respect of eating and drinking and specialist communication.

 The Centre has specialist bathrooms fully equipped with overhead hoists and showering changing facilities, fully equipped sensory and UV rooms plus plenty of activity rooms.

 Tailored activity plans are offered based on individual needs and enjoyment, both onsite and within local communities.
 Activities help build confidence, keeping people actively engaged improving confidence, independence and social interaction.

 Some of the activities offered linked to individual’s goals and aspirations are –

 - Ice Skating – providing individuals with an environment where they get sensory stimulation from the colder atmosphere and a sense of speed, individuals are supported onto the ice in their wheelchairs

 - Sailability – Using specially adapted boats at Ferry Meadows working with the Sailability volunteers gives people the opportunity to interact with new people and gain a sensory experience.
 It is an opportunity to come out of wheelchairs offering freedom of movement.
 A Lugger boat is used which has bean bag style seats providing comfort to people who have no sitting ability